Pipistrel Velis Electro: Design

 The sole approved powerplant is the liquid-cooled Pipistrel E-811 electric motor, rated at 57.6 kW at 2500 rpm for 90 seconds for take-off and 49.2 kW at 2350 rpm for continuous operation.
 The motor was developed in conjunction with the Slovenian engineering companies Emrax and Emsiso.
-It is powered by a 345 VDC, 20 kWh battery pack, in two 70 kg each, liquid-cooled lithium batteries by Pipistrel, connected in parallel for fault tolerance.
+It is powered by a 345 VDC, 20 kWh battery pack, in two 70 kg liquid-cooled lithium batteries by Pipistrel, connected in parallel for fault tolerance.
 One battery is mounted in the nose and one behind the cabin for balance.
 They take 2 hours to recharge from 30% to 100% capacity, and allow an endurance of up to 50 minutes plus 10 minutes of VFR reserves when flying in proximity of the aerodrome.
 The motor radiator is mounted in the nose, which necessitates a different engine cowling from the Virus design.
 The battery radiator is mounted in the rear.
 Due to the liquid cooling and the weight of the battery unit, the batteries are not swappable, unlike the battery replacement system in the Alpha Electro.
 Take-off is not allowed when battery state of charge (SoC) is below 50%.

-The aircraft has a built-in continuous health-monitoring system displaying the estimated 'age' of the battery, and the battery must be charged using proprietary equipment.
+The aircraft has a built-in continuous Battery management system displaying the estimated 'age' of the battery, and the battery must be charged using proprietary equipment.
 The E-811 is the first certified electric aircraft motor and was certified by EASA on 18 May 2020.

 The Velis Electro has a maximum noise level of 60 dBa.

 The aircraft has an empty weight of 428 kg and a gross weight of 600 kg, giving a useful load of 172 kg.